 By using the generic collection you avoid performance problems of the boxing and unboxing operations and don't need to create a custom collection for each type in you application.

-With the generic collections it's up to you to define the type which will be contained in the collection by replacing the placeholder T by the type you want at the time of creation.
+With the generic collections it's up to you to define the type that will be contained in the collection by replacing the placeholder T by the type you want at the time of creation.

 List<T>